kyma-project/kyma/docs/security-v2/03-04-ingress-egress-traffic.md

 ### Apiserver proxy

 The [API Server Proxy](https://github.com/kyma-project/kyma/tree/master/components/apiserver-proxy) component is a reverse proxy which acts as an intermediary for the Kubernetes API.
-By default it is exposed as a LoadBalancer Service, meaning it requires a dedicated certificate and DNS entry.
+By default, it is exposed as a LoadBalancer Service, meaning it requires a dedicated certificate and DNS entry.

-To learn more about about API Server Proxy configuration, see the [configuration section](/components/security/#configuration-api-server-proxy-chart)
+To learn more about about API Server Proxy configuration, see the [configuration section](/components/security/#configuration-api-server-proxy-chart).

 ### Certificate propagation paths

 The certificate data is propagated though Kyma and delivered to several components.

 ![Certificate propagation](./assets/certificate-propagation.svg)

 1. Kyma Installer reads the override files you have configured.
 2. Kyma installer passes the values to the specific Kyma components.